 The southeastern suburb was previously hit by a car bomb on August 28, when at least 27 people attending a funeral for two supporters of the Damascus regime were killed.
-“There is an increase of the use of car bombs in Syria,” the Observatory’s Rami
+“There is an increase of the use of car bombs in Syria,” the Observatory's Rami Abdel Rahman said.

 In Madrid, the main opposition Syrian National Council appealed to the international community for weapons and urgent military intervention to defend civilians from such bombardments.

 “We need a humanitarian intervention and we are asking for military intervention for the Syrian civilians,” SNC chairman Abdel Basset Sayda said after meeting Spanish Foreign Minister Jose Manuel Garcia-Margallo.

 “I have the duty of asking for weapons that will allow us to defend against the Syrian armour and weapons that are killing civilians all the time,” he told a joint news conference.